hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 Finally, if growing sales is a goal for my business, then I ask myself, how do I know if people see my posts converting into customers?
 In this case, look at link clicks, web page views, email sign-ups, and ad conversions.

 As you can see, this is not a perfect science but a sense of which metrics can connect back to which goals.
 It is all about analyzing the signals or data that tell me I am on the right track.
 It is also important to remember that your goals will always shift.
-You must keep reevaluating and adjusting to ensure they align with your business and drive growth.
+You must reevaluate and adjust to ensure they align with your business and drive growth.

 Measuring Your Success on Social Media

 You have set your strategy and figured out how to connect those metrics back to the strategy.
-We now want to track this success long-term.
+We now want to track this success in the long term.

-Keep in mind this will not happen overnight.
+Keep in mind that this will not happen overnight.
 It will take some sweat.
-The first thing to do is simple.
-Get started.
+The first thing to do is simple: Get started.
 Create those accounts if you haven’t already.
 Next, be consistent.
 Just like going to the gym, going on a routine basis will get you results.
-It will be hard to track your efforts and how it contributes to your business if you are not posting consistently.
+It will be hard to track your efforts and how they contribute to your business if you are not posting consistently.
 This is why consistency and time are critical to success.

 The final piece of the strategy is to track your results.
 You want to know if your efforts are paying off.
 You should know your progress.
 How often do you track your progress?
 The way I see it, this is not a daily effort.
 Why?
 Once you set up your goals and key metrics to utilize that relate to those goals, you should be tracking them at most monthly.
 Looking at it on a large scale, like monthly, will give you many posts and trends to track versus small daily posting metrics.

 Celebrate your wins.
 Certain posts will be more popular.
 This is important to be aware of.
 This will be a reason to celebrate.
 This will signal to you that your content will resonate with your audience.
-Ultimately tracking progress over time will get you great data on what works.
+Ultimately, tracking progress over time will give you great data on what works.

 Action Items